ResearchComputing/Documentation/File-Systems.md

 698M	WRF/run
 698M	WRF
 ```
-## Backups
+## Filesystem Backups

-Regular backups are performed for all `/home` and `/projects` directories.
-Backups are performed at a range of cadences.
+Regular backups are performed for all `/home` and `/projects` directories and at a range of cadences.
 Low-cadence backups are retained for longer periods of time than high-cadence backups.
 A summary of the backup schedule is provided in the table below.

 | File System        | Cadence           | Retention Period  |
 | ------------- |------------:| -----:|